-Thanksgiving holiday is almost here!
+The holiday season is almost here!
 Welcome to Indian and Pilgrim Costumes where we will feature the best bargains and cheapest discount prices on Native American Indian and Puritan Pilgrim clothes for men, women, boys, and girls.
-Find a wide variety of different style Early American costumes, including US Colonial clothing.
+Find a wide variety of different styles of Early American costumes, including US Colonial clothing.
 We have popular Native American Indian costume accessories such as feather headdresses, moccasin shoes, boots, pendants, bow and arrow, warrior or women wigs, and other traditional Indian related merchandise.
 We also have for sale popular Early American Pilgrim costume accessories such as hats, bonnets, collars, aprons, shoe buckles, and men or women pilgrim shoes.
 Thanksgiving turkey and American Indian mascot outfits are also available for sale.
 Indian and pilgrim costumes also make great Halloween costumes.
 So browse around our site and see whats the best Indian or Pilgrim costumes available for sale online today!

 Most Popular Costume Categories for Thanksgiving for 2014